rhammell/planesnet/README.md

 # PlanesNet

-PlaneNet is a labeled dataset consiting of subset images extracted from [Open California](https://www.planet.com/products/open-california/) PlanetScope satellite imagery.
+PlanesNet is a labeled dataset consiting of subset images extracted from [Open California](https://www.planet.com/products/open-california/) PlanetScope satellite imagery.
 The dataset includes 10500 20x20 RGB images labeled with either a "plane" or "no-plane" classification.
+PlanesNet can serve as training data for machine learning algorithms to learn how to detect the locations of airplanes in remote sensing imagery.

 ## Classes